 Finally, there’s the decision to make over whether to buy new with CarPlay or rely on an aftermarket system instead.
-New cars with CarPlay support generally offer better integrations with backup/side cameras and steering wheel controls, but not all new cars come with CarPlay yet even if they have screens.
+New cars with CarPlay support generally offer better integrations with backup/side cameras and steering wheel controls, but not all new cars come with CarPlay yet even if they have built-in screens.

-In some cases, you may have a better experience buying a new car without CarPlay, then having an aftermarket unit like the Alpine iLX-107 with wireless CarPlay installed.
+In some cases, you may have a better experience buying a new car without CarPlay, then having an aftermarket unit like the Alpine iLX-107 with Wireless CarPlay installed.

 CarPlay Wrap up: